openstax/vscode-h5p/README.md

 development effort to integrate H5P manipulation into Poet, a library developed by Openstax.

-`The project is still in its early stages and is not yet ready for production use.`
+The project is still in its early stages.
+If you find a problem, please create an issue.

 ## Getting Started